 The huge elephant structure is made of 250 tons of pure bronze; it is 29 meters high and 39 meters wide.
 The structure represents the mythical Hindu figure Airavata (also known as Erawan).
 The idea for this unforgettable site was formulated by Lek Viriyapant, an eccentric Thai tycoon.

-The elephant structure has three storeys.
-The first floor represents the cosmological ‘underworld’ and contains a small museum which displays valuable antiquities that were collected over the years.
+The elephant structure has three stories.
+The first floor represents the cosmological ‘underworld’ and contains a small museum that displays valuable antiquities that were collected over the years.
 The second floor represents the center of the world according to the Buddhist perception – a spectacular hall with four bronze pillars representing the four main religions through various religious symbols.
 The hall ceiling is a fine work of art made of glass, which represents the top of the world, the stars and zodiac signs.
-The third and final floor, which is situated at the elephant’s stomach, represents the Buddhist ‘heaven’ – Tavatimsa Heaven – through a hall which functions as a temple.
+The third and final floor, which is situated at the elephant’s stomach, represents the Buddhist ‘heaven’ – Tavatimsa Heaven – through a hall that functions as a temple.
 This unique hall is beautifully decorated in colors of royal gold and pale blue, and the solar system is painted on its curved ceiling.
 The temple’s calm and serenity and the somewhat surreal Dali-like art create an amazing combination.

 The elephant structure contains an elevator so that no physical effort is required in order to get to the final floor.
 Moreover, the place is air-conditioned and very pleasant.